 - Building a Fire: Always warm up a Chimenea slowly – First build a small fire, allowing Chimenea to heat up for at least 20 minutes to avoid cracking.
 Then you can add more logs for a larger fire.

 - Maintenance: Do not use your Chimenea if it is wet.
-Remeber in the winter, Chimeneas are not frost proof.
+Remember in the winter, Chimeneas are not frostproof.
 If your Chimenea is wet in freezing temperatures, it can crack.
-Do not light a fire in your Chimeneas when the outside temperature is below 35 degree Fahrenheit.
+Do not light a fire in your Chimeneas when the outside temperature is below 35 degrees Fahrenheit.
 You can repair a crack in your Chimenea by applying a silicone sealant to both sides of the crack.
-Let it stand for 24 hours before using again.
+Let it stand for 24 hours before using it again.